-Visual and information design is key.
+Visual storytelling and information design are key.
 Not only does your content need to stand out in an ocean of B2B content, but you also need to bring your data to life.
 Interesting data visualisation is just as important as visual storytelling when it comes to making your thought leadership engaging.

 3. It lacks practical guidance

 Actionable insight is what drives thought leadership.
 Companies need to provide solutions to their clients using campaigns that hook the audience, and thought leadership is no different.
 If there are no key takeaways, what’s making the readers come back for another helping?

 4. The report is boring and predictable

 The staid, long-form white paper is dead, but you can still make your long-form content work well – even in PDF form, for example.
 Make sure that your content is laced with interesting narrative and storytelling.
 Your copy should be a joy to read – not a chore.

 Your concluding comments knit your thought leadership campaign together, and will linger in your readers’ minds longest – ideally.
 Make sure that your conclusion isn’t too heavy; reflect on the points made rather than introducing new ideas.
 It should round off your campaign with key takeaways and an inspiring call-to-action to ensure maximum resonance.

 Eddie Bowman, director of marketing and business development at law firm Simmons & Simmons, shares how he gets the most out of his thought leadership, and what to avoid.

 How can our thought leadership expertise help you?

 Our founders gained their experience working at some of the world’s most prestigious publishers, including The Economist and The Financial Times, before forming Longitude, a specialist thought leadership agency that does things differently.